 There are many reasons why Nice makes a fantastic base for cruising the French Riviera and the Mediterranean.

-?
 A great harbour

-?
 Close to an international airport

-?
 Easy access by road and train

 Nice is very easy to access by road.
 The A8 motorway, nicknamed ‘La Provençale‘, connects Nice to Aix-en-Provence, Marseille and Genova (Italy).

-?
 Dramatic coastline

 Seen from the sea, the dramatic coastline that stretches from Nice to Menton offers spectacular views.
 It almost seems like the Maritime Alps are throwing themselves into the sea.

-?
-Cosmopolitan destination meaning English is spoken
+Cosmopolitan destination means English is spoken

-?
 Great sightseeing in the region of Nice

 The harbour of Nice is just a few minutes on foot from the town’s main tourist sights.
-In fact, the harbour itself is bordered by 18th century Genoese-style houses.
+In fact, the harbour itself is bordered by 18th-century Genoese-style houses.

-?
-Amazing shopping and cultural experiences in Nice
+Fantastic shopping and cultural experiences in Nice

 What should you see in Nice?